xjunko/project-diva/README.md

 # Disclaimer [Windows only]
 The BinaryReader in Windows, for whatever reason, works much worse than it is on *nix.
 Not sure why that is. <br>
-Linux will be the main target of this project.
+Linux will be the main target of this project, until I figured that out.

 # Acknowledgement
 - [MikuMikuLibrary](https://github.com/blueskythlikesclouds/MikuMikuLibrary) is what this project are mostly based on.